RonakSharma1/Twitter_Data_Collection/README.md

 # Structure of Folder
 1. 'TwitterAPI_Socialmedia_Extract.py': Main Python file to run
 2. 'credentials.txt': Contains the credentials of a Twitter Developer Account
-3. 'hashtags.txt': Contains the list of hashtags (or any other query parameter) separated by ','
+3. 'hashtags.txt': Contains the list of hashtags (or any other query parameter) separated by ','.
+To understand the format of this file, check the Procedure Section

 # Installation